Zack9961/CooRnet_powered_by_CooRTweet/README.md

 # CooRnet powered by CooRTweet
 *[Zack9961](https://github.com/Zack9961)

-CooRnet powered by CooRTweet è un fork di CooRnet che utilizza la libreria di `CoorTweet` per fare la detection del coordinamento, per poi mantenere le informazioni relative agli account come farebbe CooRnet, avendo come risultato un'analisi più ricca di dati specifici.
+CooRnet powered by CooRTweet is a fork of CooRnet that utilizes the `CoorTweet` library for coordination detection, then maintains account-related information as CooRnet would, resulting in a more data-rich analysis.

-La detection avviene interamente nella funzione get_coord_shares, infatti è stata rimossa la funzione presente in CooRnet chiamata build_coord_graph.
-Il risultato della funzione è compatibile con le altre funzioni presenti in CooRnet, come get_cluster_summary e get_component_summary.
+The detection process takes place entirely within the `get_coord_shares function`, as the function `build_coord_graph` present in CooRnet has been removed.
+The output of the function is compatible with other functions in CooRnet, such as `get_cluster_summary` and `get_component_summary`.

 ## Installation